Subjective well-being: Physical characteristics

 A positive relationship has been found between the volume of gray matter in the right precuneus area of the brain, and the subject's subjective happiness score.
 A six-week mindfulness based intervention was found to correlate with a significant gray matter increase within the precuneus.

+Research that examines the relationship between age and subjective well-being shows that peak psychological well-being can be found in an individual's old age, which also reflects the time in their life when self-discrepancy is least available and accessible to an individual.
+By understanding what maximizes the utility of an individual's experiences, an individual can gain the ability to ensure that they age positively.
+Since this research shows the significant impact goal discrepancies have on an individual's subjective well-being, it is also implied that managing an individual's goal discrepancies serves as a tool to maintain positive subjective well-being.
+The research behind the effect of leisure activities on SWB comes to the conclusion that SWB decreases in old age, adding that quality of life also begins to decrease for this demographic.

 Leisure

 There are a number of domains that are thought to contribute to subjective well-being.
 In a study by Hribernik and Mussap (2010), leisure satisfaction was found to predict unique variance in life satisfaction, supporting its inclusion as a distinct life domain contributing to subjective well-being.
 Additionally, relationship status interacted with age group and gender on differences in leisure satisfaction.
 The relationship between leisure satisfaction and life satisfaction, however, was reduced when considering the impact of core affect (underlying mood state).
-This suggests that leisure satisfaction may primarily be influenced by an individual's subjective well-being level as represented by core affect.
+This suggests that leisure satisfaction may primarily be influenced by an individual's SWB level as represented by core affect.
 This has implications for possible limitations in the extent to which leisure satisfaction may be improved beyond pre-existing levels of well-being and mood in individuals.
+Multiple sources have examined the way that leisure activities can positively impact an individual's SWB through assessing relational consumption.
+Research shows that regular leisure activities are positively correlated with SWB while the individual's preferred activity itself may vary between gender and age groups, thus indicating the need for further study around SWB benefits provided by leisure activities in relation to gender and age.
+One leisure activity that research has shown to benefit both genders and all age groups is leisure activities involving family.
+Going forward, research examining the effects of adolescent's engagement in leisure activities over a long period of time may show their long-term effects on an individual's SWB throughout their life.